Visualize a multispectral satellite image

 Right-side docking target

-The two spectral profile graphs, displaying side by side.
+The two spectral profile charts, displaying side by side.

 For easier comparison, remember that the PlanetScope bands correspond to the following four Sentinel-2 bands: